RXNationGMG/RXNationBot/README.md

 [64 Bit](https://nodejs.org/dist/v12.13.0/node-v12.13.0-x64.msi)

 After Installing Node.Js Download This Repository On Your Desktop Or In Your Android Device!
-After Installing The Repository Go to index.js on the very bottom on line 410 & add ur token in there! **DO NOT SHARE IT!!**
+After Installing The Repository Extract It!
+And Go to config.js and put ur token in there! **DO NOT SHARE IT CUZ IT WILL LIKELY GO HACKED!**
 After that add ur prefix In there and after going to config.js go to config.yml for emoji set!

 & After that